avrilcoghlan/vibriowatch/docs/source/haiti.rst

 To investigate the origins of the Haiti 2022 outbreak, we can make a phylogenetic tree of the H22 isolate and its close relatives.

-If you learn better by seeing rather than reading, see the `video 1 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_.
+If you learn better by seeing rather than reading, see the `video 1 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_ and `video 2 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_.

 .. _video 1 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch: https://youtu.be/ElX32K3QnQE

+.. _video 2 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch: https://youtu.be/LFQYJLugBQw

 .. image:: HowToGetTheResult.png
   :width: 600